nahidalam/NLPNotes/2_WordEmbedding.md

 ### What are these weight matrics?

 First - Word2Vec trainable model and runtime models are different.
 Trainable model has 2 matrices - one on the input side another in the output side.
 The output side W matrix makes sure the input side W is correct, by using backpropagation technique.
-Once you have the trainable model ready,  you don't need the output side W matrix anymore during runtime
+Once you have the trainable model ready,  you don't need the output side W matrix anymore during runtime.
+During runtime, as mentioned in the stackexchange[6] article -

+>you would just grab the appropriate column (or row, depending on your preferred notation) from that matrix, during Runtime.
+The benefit is that this way you get a very cheaply pre-trained fully-connected layer, designed to work with one-hots

 **Now lets talk about the Word2Vec training model**